 OTTs put consumer experience at the core of everything

-Since OTT platforms are built on digital platforms that have a strong bent towards big data and data analytics, OTT players today have a better understanding of their content and consumer patterns.
+Since OTT platforms are built on digital platforms that have a strong bent toward big data and data analytics, OTT players today have a better understanding of their content and consumer patterns.
 They know that their consumers won’t settle for anything less than a top-class media experience.
-OTTs provide a platform to everyone from sport stars, influencers, business tycoons to education, political heavyweights and celebrities to express themselves through content that could be light, formal or informal.
-Keeping consumers at the core, who are interested in topics that are beyond the realm of just pure entertainment, OTTs aspire to be a one-stop destination for different forms of content from all walks of life.
+OTTs provide a platform for everyone from sports stars, influencers, and business tycoons to education, political heavyweights, and celebrities to express themselves through content that could be light, formal or informal.
+Keeping consumers at the core, who are interested in topics that are beyond the realm of just pure entertainment, OTTs aspires to be a one-stop destination for different forms of content from all walks of life.
 These traits make up the hallmark of any OTT worth its salt.

 In the period between March 1 and 21 alone, entertainment and OTT have registered a 34 percent increase.
 The global OTT market size was valued at $121.61 billion in 2019, and is projected to reach $1,039.03 billion by 2027, growing at a CAGR of 29.4% from 2020 to 2027.
 Today’s generation relies on OTT platforms to kill monotony.
 Online streaming has emerged as the most popular source of entertainment, among other options, as a large percentage of youth have turned towards OTT platforms in their free time.

 The biggest contribution to OTT growth is that it has fundamentally changed the way we watch content.
-From Appointment viewing on Linear TV to Video on Demand- Anywhere, Anytime and on Any device.
+From Appointment viewing on Linear TV to Video on Demand- Anywhere, Anytime, and on Any device.
 This is the single biggest factor of OTT’s existence and growth.
-Choice is what every human craves for- be it content, time of watching it and money you pay for it!
+The choice is what every human craves be it content, time of watching it and money you pay for it!